Sprinkle-Cookie/sprinkle-cookie.github.io/progress.md

 **Update**: So magically today urxvt stopped the strike and decided to present itself in my favorite terminal font(FYI, Inconsolata).
 Also, my vim now has a bright red blinking vertical cursor block!
-I don't know what I right or wrong for this to happen.
-I remember changing the line Uxrvt\*CursorLine from ~/.Xresources.
-Was that the culprit all along?
-Frustrating are the ones that cannot be understood.
-Sigh...
+All I had to do was to create a ~/.Xdefaults file with content the same as that of ~/.Xresources.
+So weird...
+I thought either of these files would do the trick.

 *I am finally content with my working environment.
 With that I conclude my Arch setup notes.
 This was fun.*